RomanShumikhin/radish/README.md

 - Some graphics for the UI would be excellent!
 - Some other people to help flesh out the following features: login with PEM, styling, and other items as needed.
 - Feedback on features needed is also very nice.

-# Notes
-I have no interest in making this a commercial project where there is a charge for licensing.